 Options include the ability to size the author’s avatar to your custom specifications and replace the widget’s name with the name of the current author being displayed.

-A common issue with multi-author sites is that site-runners have to log in to WordPress and check to see if any new drafts have been added by authors.
+A common issue with multi-author sites is that site-runners have to log in to WordPress and check to see if authors have added any new drafts.

 Post Status Notifications improves the situation by sending out email notifications to administrators when a new draft post has been added.
 Authors can also be notified when their post is published.

-Display a listing of authors in a page, post or widget with Authors Avatars List.
-The plugin comes with a TinyMCE add-on that allows you to easily add Shortcodes wherever you like.
+Display a listing of authors in a page, post, or widget with Authors Avatars List.
+The plugin comes with both a Gutenberg block and a shortcode that allows you to easily add the list wherever you like.

 Multiply Your Efficiency (and Fun)

-There are a number of ways to both enhance your workflow and better display and organize your site’s authors.
+There are many ways to enhance your workflow and better display and organize your site’s authors.
 With the plugins above, the somewhat clunky process of managing content from multiple writers can be streamlined.

 Plus, your sites’ authors and visitors will benefit from tools that improve author profiles.
 Running a multi-author WordPress website just got a bit easier.